rails/rails/guides/source/action_text_overview.md

 Action Text will sanitize and render rich content on your behalf.

-By default, the Action Text editor and content is styled by the Trix defaults.
+By default, the Action Text editor and content are styled by the Trix defaults.

 If you want to change these defaults, remove the `// require "actiontext.scss"` line from your `application.scss` to omit the [contents of that